CCC-Attestation/formal-spec-TEE/README.md

 ## Technical Specifications
 Authors: Muhammad Usama Sardar, Thomas Fossati, Simon Frost and Shale Xiong
-- [Draft1](https://www.researchgate.net/publication/367284929_SoK_Attestation_in_Confidential_Computing) focusing on TEE-agnostic architecture
+- [Draft](https://www.researchgate.net/publication/367284929_SoK_Attestation_in_Confidential_Computing) focusing on TEE-agnostic architecture
-- Draft2 (coming soon) focusing on formal specification and verification
+- [Paper](https://www.researchgate.net/publication/375592777_Formal_Specification_and_Verification_of_Architecturally-defined_Attestation_Mechanisms_in_Arm_CCA_and_Intel_TDX) focusing on formal specification and verification

 ## Important results
 - We formally prove the insecurity of the TCB claimed by Intel for TDX.
 This was reported to Intel and fixed in the latest specs.
+- We formally prove that architecturally-defined attestation does not provide authentication property.
 - We also noticed a suspicious activity where Intel updates all the TDX white papers and specifications on the same URLs (with the older version of specs just disappearing).
 We reported this to Intel privately and later [publicly](https://lists.confidentialcomputing.io/g/attestation/topic/full_transparency_of_intel/99387880).

 ## Use cases